Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Experiments

-In Table~\ref{tab:main_results}, we compare the detection accuracy when using the original synthetic dataset (`real + orig'), the pose-diversified synthetic dataset (`real + p-div'), and neither (`real') for training.
-In all cases except for one (Vis-50 tested on the Okutama-Action dataset), leveraging synthetic data for training provides better accuracy than using only real training images.
-Even in this one exceptional case, using the pose-diversified synthetic dataset results in higher accuracy.
-This result demonstrates the impact of using synthetic data in training on improving detection performance.
+{\bf Main results.} In Table~\ref{tab:main_results}, we compare detection accuracy using three training setups: the original synthetic dataset (`real + orig'), the pose-diversified synthetic dataset (`real + p-div'), and only real data (`real').
+In nearly all cases---except one (Vis-50 tested on the Okutama-Action dataset)---training with synthetic data improves accuracy over using only real images.
+Even in the exception, the pose-diversified dataset still enhances accuracy, highlighting the benefit of synthetic data in improving detection performance.

-Moreover, the pose-diversified synthetic dataset is generally more effective than the original synthetic dataset in increasing the detection accuracy, regardless of how the synthetic data is used for training.
-Interestingly, the improvement is more pronounced for the cross-domain setups evaluated on the Okutama-Action or ICG datasets.
-Increasing diversity of human appearances in synthetic data generally ensures higher accuracy, and the benefit becomes even greater in cross-domain tasks where the characteristics of the test set are not well captured by the training set without synthetic images.
-The exceptional cases (PTL \& ICG test set) where accuracy is deteriorated despite using the pose-diversified dataset are discussed in a later subsection.
+The pose-diversified dataset generally outperforms the original synthetic dataset in boosting detection accuracy, regardless of the training approach.
+This improvement is more noticeable in cross-domain setups (Okutama-Action and ICG), where the VisDrone training set lacks representative features of the test set.
+However, in rare cases (PTL on the ICG test set), accuracy declines despite using pose-diversified data, which is discussed later.

-In addition, in most cases, PTL presents better accuracy than PT-FT, demonstrating its superiority in maximizing the impact of synthetic data.
-However, this superiority of PTL disappears when evaluating on the ICG test set.
-A subset of synthetic images used in PTL are constructed in a way that images closer (\eg, having smaller domain gap) to the training set are selected more often.
-The ICG test set and VisDrone training set are captured from nadir and oblique perspectives, respectively, so the human appearances in images are very different.
-This degraded accuracy of PTL may occur because the selected synthetic images are not representative of the ICG images.
-On the other hand, it is clear from the results of PT-FT that using the entire pose-diversified set in training leads to better representation ability on both same-domain and cross-domain tasks.
-Sample images in the pose-diversified synthetic dataset are shown in Figure~\ref{fig:novel_img_samples}.